 The winning contractor’s delivery model was chosen due to the flexibility of their procurement processes within the local industry — considering that we have over 50 trade packages, ranging from $17 million to $70 thousand in price.
 The project and model have proven to be very successful and was large and well-structured undertaking.
 To-date we have awarded more than $130 million to local Territory companies through trade and supply based contracts and trade packages.

 Project Director, Department of Infrastructure, Planning and Logistics, Northern Territory Government

 What will keep the NT growing?

 With a slowing economy and low population growth, this panel of experts will discuss the challenges and opportunities ahead for the NT.
-As the mining boom has ended, it is crucial the NT exams how to improve their economic outlook and attract investment.
+As the mining boom has ended, it is crucial the NT examines how to improve their economic outlook and attract investment.

 Industry Development Manager and Acting CEO, The Northern Territory Farmers Association

 Janet Kosic, Program Director, Darwin Innovation Hub